-- B.A., English and Linguisitics, Western Washington University
+- B.A., English and Linguistics, Western Washington University

 - M.A., English, University of Virginia

-Dr. Gaffney researches and writes about medieval literature and manuscript studies.
-He enjoys studying interests as diverse as Old Icelandic, Shakespeare films, nineteenth-century architecture, emerging American dialects, and cultural ecology.
+- Interests as diverse as Old Icelandic, Shakespeare films, nineteenth-century architecture, emerging American dialects, and cultural ecology

 - “Masculinity.”
 With Ellen Rentz, chapter in A Companion to Sexuality in the Western Medieval Word, edited by Michelle Sauer.
 ARC Humanities Press, 2018.